Bistrel2002/MOONSHOT-PROJECT/TechnicalSpecification/technicalSpecification.md

 2. **Feedback Management**
     - Implement in-app feedback collection
-    - Create issue tracking and resolution process
-    - Design automated response for common issues
-    - Develop feature request management system

-## 15. Future Expansion Considerations
+## 14. Future Expansion Considerations

 1. **Platform Expansion**
     - Prepare code structure for iOS implementation
-    - Design cross-platform component architecture
+    - Design cross-platform component architecture to ensure that the code can be reused across different platforms.
-    - Create platform-specific optimizations
+    - Create platform-specific optimizations to ensure that the app performs well on each platform.
-    - Develop shared codebase management strategy
+    - Develop shared codebase management strategy to ensure that the code is maintainable and easy to work with across different platforms.

 2. **Feature Expansion**
-    - Design architecture for multi-destination planning
+   - Design architecture for multi-destination planning to allow users to plan routes with multiple stops.
-    - Implement framework for augmented POI information
-    - Create integration points for additional services
+   - Create issue tracking and resolution process to ensure that any issues that arise are tracked and resolved in a timely manner.
+   - Design automated response for common issues to provide users with quick solutions to common problems.
+   - Implement voice guidance synchronized with visual cues so that users can receive audio instructions that match the visual navigation cues.
+   - Create haptic feedback for direction changes to provide users with tactile feedback when they need to change direction.
+   - Develop accessibility information for venues and POIs
+   - Implement static alternatives to animations to ensure that the app is accessible to users with disabilities.
+   - Design high contrast navigation lines with customizable appearance
+   - Create large text mode with simplified UI
-    - Develop extensible plugin architecture for future features
+   - Develop screen reader compatibility for all UI elements

-3. **Scalability Planning**
-    - Design database sharding strategy for growth
+   - Design route avoidance for stairs and escalators
+   - Develop custom routing cost functions based on mobility profile
-    - Implement horizontal scaling for backend services
+   - Implement elevator-only route options
-    - Create load balancing for distributed deployment
+   - Create wider path preference for wheelchair users
-    - Develop performance benchmarks for capacity planning
+   - Develop preference setup for accessibility options
+   - Design venue information display with details and operating hours

-## 17. Conclusion
+## 16. Conclusion

 This technical specification document provides the detailed implementation guidance needed to develop the LOC-INDOOR system.
 Each section outlines the specific approach to be taken for different components of the system, ensuring to have a clear direction on how to implement the features described in the functional specification.
 The document aims to be comprehensive while avoiding code examples, focusing instead on the technical approach and implementation strategy.